New UK DERMS Project Targets Flexibility Across Distribution and Transmission Grids

 “You're trying to manage voltages to deliver a service for the whole system,” Graham Ault, executive director of SGS, said in an interview.

 “You're trying to connect generators and flex their outputs to match the constraints.
-And you're at the same time trying to contract flexibility services from consumers and aggregators to manage the load demand on the distribution network," he said.
-"Those things can counteract each other, or conflict with each other.
-So, there's a high degree of coordination required."
+And...at the same time [you're] trying to contract flexibility services from consumers and aggregators to manage the load demand on the distribution network," he said.
+"Those things can counteract each other or conflict with each other, so there's a high degree of coordination required."

 Once complete, SGS hopes the result will be a scalable platform that could also be replicated in overseas markets.
 SGS is already working with utilities in the United States, and Ault said it is also active in Germany, Canada, India and Australia.